-A team from ORCA Archaeology discovered sections of wall that were part of the St Magnus Cathedral Close last week while undertaking a watching brief for an Orkney Islands Council infrastructure project in the heart of historic Kirkwall.
+A team from ORCA discovered sections of wall that were part of St Magnus Cathedral last week while undertaking a watching brief for an Orkney Islands Council infrastructure project in the heart of historic Kirkwall.

 A series of walls, pottery and animal bones were unearthed only inches under the surface of the road near the entrance to Victoria Street.
 Archaeologists know from previous work that remains of structures dating back to the Iron Age exist in this area, but this is the first time that structures directly relating to the cathedral precinct have been identified in this particular area.

 Interestingly, although the walls appeared to be the actual house walls rather than foundations there was no sign of the gable door visible in the old pictures.
-The western end of the wall appears to have been demolished earlier and the door may have been lost there.
-There is a possibility therefore that the building demolished in the 1930s was built on top of these earlier walls of the Chaplain’s Chamber / Sub-dean’s Manse.
+The western end of the wall appears to have been demolished earlier and the door may have been lost then.
+There is a possibility, therefore, that the building demolished in the 1930s was built on top of the earlier walls of the Chaplain’s Chamber and Sub-dean’s Manse.

-The Sub-dean, who lived in the manse that the ORCA Archaeology team uncovered, for example had the responsibility of the Cathedral provost when he was unavailable.
+The Sub-dean, who lived in the manse, had the responsibility of the cathedral provost when he was unavailable.
 This involved the management of the canons, prebends and chaplains as well as having responsibility for the vicarage of South Ronaldsay and the maintenance of the Burwick Kirk.
-The Sub-dean also worked as butler to the Bishop and had the parsonage of Hoy and the vicarage of Walls.
+The Sub-dean also worked as butler to the bishop and had the parsonage of Hoy and the vicarage of Walls.

-The old name for Tankerness Lane was School Wynd where you would have seen and heard the scholars of the Cathedral’s Kirkwall Grammar School running down to the shore of the Peedie Sea to play after school.
+The old name for Tankerness Lane was School Wynd, where you would have seen and heard the scholars of the cathedral’s Grammar School running down to the shore of the Peedie Sea to play after lessons.